 Last, but not least, is Monin Elderflower Syrup.
 This is a thick beverage syrup with a strong scent of grapefruit.
 On the palate you will find elderflower with grapefruit and the syrup alone is cloying.
 This is a fantastic choice for non-alcoholic sparkling beverages but be aware of the sugar punch this product packs.
 I have tried it, Italian Style, on the rocks in a Collins glass topped with lemon sparkling water and it is very tasty.
 If you want a budget friendly elderflower flavoring, this is probably your best bet.
 Remember to adjust sugar content in your creations to allow for this sugary syrup.

 Well, that is my roundup of some of the elderflower products available.
 Again, these are only the ones I tried and liked and I’m sure there are others available that you might also like.
 Please feel free to write a comment below.
-I would love to hear your favorites and even about the ones you don’t like.
+I would love to hear about your favorites.